-In the opinion of management, the accompanying interim financial statements include all the normal and recurring adjustments (which consist primarily of accruals, estimates, and assumptions that impact financial statements) considered necessary to present fairly the Company's financial position as of June 30, 2023 and its results of operations for the six months ended June 30, 2022 and 2023.
+In the opinion of management, the accompanying interim financial statements include all the normal and recurring adjustments (which consist primarily of accruals, estimates, and assumptions that impact financial statements) considered necessary to present fairly the Company's financial position as of September 30, 2023 and its results of operations for the nine months ended September 30, 2022 and 2023.
 Certain information and disclosures normally included in the annual financial statements prepared in accordance with GAAP, but that is not required for interim reporting purposes, have been condensed or omitted.
 These interim financial statements should be read in conjunction with the audited financial statements and related notes as of and for the year ended December 31, 2022, and the notes thereto, which are included elsewhere in this registration statement.
+The December 31, 2022 balance sheet has been derived from the audited financial statements which have been restated.
 The results of operations for the interim periods are not necessarily indicative of the results to be expected for a full year, any other interim periods or any future year or period.